 Through play, participants are free to explore new ideas and novel perspectives.
 Games are great at modeling complex systems and allow players to build intuitions for real world dynamics.
 By taking on the roles of key organizations and stakeholders, players can understand their incentives and empathise with their situations.

 We design in-person games, simulations, and workshops that help organizations explore possible futures and explain complex issues.
 We’ve designed games for audiences including conferences, foundations, leadership teams.
-Our games range in size from two players to fifty.
+Our games range in size from two players to hundreds.

 These games help participants explore the future by engaging with the trends that are shaping markets and ecosystems.
 These can cover many possible futures or focus on one or two critical trends or scenarios.
 Audiences include leadership teams and policy makers.